bstrie/rust-rustic/README.md

     [Output]
     rust: "I'll be back!"

 Note that, for the sake of convenience, using the `?expr` syntax does *not* cause the logging statement to recur in future evaluations.
-You can clear Rustic's evaluation list by typing an `EOF` character at the input prompt (`^D` on Unix) or by using the magic word `%clear`.
+You can clear Rustic's evaluation memory by typing an `EOF` character at the input prompt (`^D` on Unix) or by using the magic word `%clear`.

 If you want to prevent some commands from being saved for future evaluation passes, enter `?` on its own line to order Rustic to discard all subsequent commands in that batch after the evaluation: